 Landscape design can be complicated at the best of times.
 However, it is even more so when Australia’s tough conditions are involved.
 In many parts of the country, the climate is among the harshest in the world, which means that ‘normal’ landscaping rules don’t apply.

-Instead, gardens must be designed with the specific climate conditions in mind, especially if they are to be self-sustaining in any shape or form.
+Australian landscaping company Principal Landscapes advise that instead, gardens must be designed with the specific climate conditions in mind, especially if they are to be self-sustaining in any shape or form.
 There are a lot of pressures to contend with, including poor soils, heat, and low rainfall (in most of the country).
 This means that you should plan your garden around these things.

 Some of the best things that you can do to create a self-sustaining garden in Australia’s tough conditions include: